BEST 80S BASEBALL CARDS

 As the 1980s drew to a close, Donruss and Score entered the fray with innovative products as well.
 The 1988 Donruss set is perhaps the most graphically bold of the decade, with each card featuring a unique geometric pattern behind the player image.
 Rookies like Sandy Alomar Jr., David Wells, and Craig Biggio made their debut.
 Score also joined the party in 1988 with its first baseball card release.
 Featuring bright neon colors and action photography, the 1988 Score set heralded the arrival of rookies Tom Glavine, David Cone, and Sandy Alomar Jr.

-Read also: NOLAN RYAN BASEBALL CARDS METS
+Read also: BASEBALL CARDS TO LOOK OUT FOR

 By 1989, the baseball card market had reached new heights but signs of an impending crash were on the horizon.
 Undaunted, the manufacturers saved their most lavish designs for the decade’s final year.
 Topps’ 1989 set took a clean, classic approach with enlarged central images.
 Donruss went all-out with its “diamond kings” subset, featuring intricate embossed foil patterns.
 Fleer tried something totally new with “Fleer Ultra,” printing cards on ultra-glossy stock with state-of-the-art colors and photography.
 Rookies like Barry Larkin, Gregg Jefferies, and Gary Sheffield appeared across these final 1980s releases.